 For more selling-your-car information, visit our Title Transfers page.

-Florida license plates stay with the vehicle.
-This means the buyer will remove the car’s plates before handing over the keys.
+Florida license plates stay with the seller.
+This means the seller will remove the car’s plates before handing over the keys.
 You, of course, will then need to register the vehicle to obtain permanent Florida license plates.